-Steaua’s staff is probably best defined by the word usleless.
+Steaua’s staff is probably best defined by the word useless.
 I had to spend a lot to release and sign.
 Got an Assistant Manager, loads of decent coaches and scouts.
-I remember how I couldn’t even sign the first staff memeber I intended with the money left after releasing the former staff members… there wasn’t a penny left.
+I remember how I couldn’t even sign the first staff member I intended with the money left after releasing the former staff members… there wasn’t a penny left.

 I was forced to sell my towering centre back Lukasz Szukala for €275k, only not to lose him for nothing as his contract was running out.
 Loaned out a couple of promising players I just signed, Hyago and Cristian Manea.
 Adriano also had to go on loan to regain fitness – but will he ever?

 Bought a Brazilian nice pair of centre backs, Erico and Fabricio, completing a full Brazilian defensive line with Dimas, a great right back I got for free.
 I was forced to sign the best Romanian goalkeeper – Silviu Lung jr – thinking about Home Ground regulations.

 One of Astra’s best scorers, Kehinde Fatai, signed with the club for cheap as he was already eligible to sign a pre-contract.
 Gonzalo Espinoza proved to be the ideal defensive midfielder we were looking for.

 I used three tactics during this save.
 All of them on Attacking mentality, and Very Fluid shape.
 The one shown below is a slight variation of my main tactic, which can be found in the FM15 – Can’t Win to Champion ebook.